bhutanisaumya/Adv_MLA/README.md

 Steps to access the Project
 ------------
-1. Clone the Repository
+1. Clone the Repository:
  Using the git clone command, copy the project files from the online Git repository to your local computer.

-2. Access the Reository
+2. Access the Reository:
  Open the cmd prompt on your local machine, then go to the directory containing the cloned project.

 3. Create a virtual setting: